sebarck/coderhouse-python-bcra-indexes/README.md

 To configure the SendGrid API, please create a free account and setup it here: https://sendgrid.com/

+The threshold value is treated as a percentage.

 ## :computer: Usage

-You need to only run the script:
+At first you need to run the following command:

 ```bash
 docker compose up
 ```
-Follow the prompts to follow the different execution results and keep track of the errors if any
+1. After running that, enter to localhost:8080, using the default credentials for Airflow (airflow/airflow).
+2. Trigger the DAG "uva_historical_data_dag".
+3. Monitor the results using the Graph View.